jovangolic/erp-v1/README.md

 - **Warehouse Module** – Manages warehouses and products stored in them.
 - **Inventory Module** – Tracks inventory items and stock counts.
 - **Shift Reports** – Records employee shifts and activities.
+- **Logistics** - Managing logistisc items from on storage to other storage/storages
+- **Accounting** -For proccesssing the payment, invoices, balanceSheet etc.
 - **Authentication Module** – Manages token lifecycle and access control.

 ---